Funding Programs

 Section 5311 - Nonurbanized Area Formula Program

 The Nonurbanized Area Formula Program (49 US §5311) funds public transportation in areas with populations less than 50,000.
 The goal of the program is to enhance access to health care, shopping, education, employment, and recreation services in nonurbanized areas.
 Funds are apportioned to the states by formula, and may be used for planning, capital, operating, job access and reverse commute projects, and the acquisition of public transportation services.
-In Texas, the funds are allocated and awarded by the Texas Transportation Commission (TTC).
+In Texas, the funds are allocated and awarded by the Texas Transportation Commission.

 Section 5337 - State of Good Repair Grants